The Rise of Remote Service

-The rise of remote service: Remote network access has transformed the service model for the Custom Integration industry.
+Remote network access has transformed the service model for the Custom Integration industry.
 Platforms such as OvrC, IHIJI, Domotz and others enable remote monitoring, management, configuration, and troubleshooting—often without the client’s knowledge or the integrator’s involvement.
-Remote Expertise is proven to reduce truck rolls, minimize system downtime, enhance service contracts, and improve profitability.
+Remote Expertise has proved to reduce truck rolls, minimize system downtime, enhance service contracts, and improve profitability.
 It simplifies life for CI teams and their clients.
 Integrators reduce truck rolls.
 Clients enjoy reduced downtime and fewer tech visits.
 Everybody wins.

-There’s an app for that: Apps can now help resolve elevated issues remotely.
+Apps can now help resolve elevated issues remotely.
 There are many to choose from; but there are important differences.
 Most integrators I talk to simply use Face Time or What’s App for person to person connections.
 These apps add ISWYS (“I see what you see”) to a phone call.
 For accurate diagnosis and quick resolution, simply seeing a problem can be an improvement.
 Some integrators use Team Viewer’s Pilot.
 It goes beyond ISWYS, adding telestration (remote illustration – drawing lines or arrows and writing on the receiving screen).
 TechSee, SeeSupport, and SightCall are lesser known apps that also add telestration to ISWYS.
-Telestration improves Remote Expertise, allowing the expert to circle or point to, rather than merely describe, precisely what needs to be done.
+Telestration improves Remote Expertise, allowing the expert to circle or point to precisely what needs to be done.
 But they still leave something to be desired.